Avinashshah099/CarND-Behavioral-Cloning-P3/writeup_report.md

 | ![alt text][image6] | ![alt text][image9]  |

 After the collection process, I had 170304 number of data points.
-I then preprocessed this data by cropping the images by (55,25) pixes from (top,bottom) and normalizing with `x/127.5 - 1.0` formula.
+I then preprocessed this data by cropping the images by (55,25) pixes from (top,bottom) and normalizing with formula `x/127.5 - 1.0`.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.